puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/03-update-bolt-inventory/README.md

         ssl_fingerprint: <certificate SHA256 fingerprint>
 ```

 The `name` needs to match the `Common Name (CN)` of the certificate of the firewall.
-In this example, we have combined username and password.
+In this example, we are using the username and password for authenticating with the device.

 By default, the module performs SSL verification.
 To disable this, put `ssl: false` in the remote section of the `inventory.yaml` file.